zul132/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic Tac Toe game built using Python
-Problem Statement:

 1. Create a Tic Tac Toe game with the following conditions
 - Player ‘O’ should start the game by placing ‘O’ only at the diagonals (in the first round alone).
 You can place it anywhere